Compare any two graphics cards:

 Pixel Rate

-If running with a high screen resolution is important to you, then the Nvidia Titan Xp is the winner, by far. (explain)
+If using a high resolution is important to you, then the Nvidia Titan Xp is a better choice, by far. (explain)

 Nvidia Titan Xp 151872 Mpixels/sec